Come and visit… your new best friend is waiting!

-For information about volunteering onsite at the shelter, for fundraising or at events contact Dave Brown, or complete a HSCC Volunteer Questionnaire and submit it to us online.
+For information about volunteering onsite at the shelter, for fundraising or at events contact Jennifer Hutchinson, or complete a HSCC Volunteer Questionnaire and submit it to us online.

 Please review the information below to see which opportunity would suit you best.
 We thank you in advance.